its-webhosting/umich-oidc-login/docs/testing.md

 * Set "Use OIDC for WordPress Users" to "optional".
 * Go to /wp-admin and make sure both login options (OIDC and WP) function correctly.
 * Go to /wp-login.php and make sure both login options (OIDC and WP) function correctly.
+* Go to /login and make sure WordPress logins function correctly.
-* Try as an OIDC user that does not have a corresponding WordPress account, make sure that the user gets an "Access Denied" error.
+* Try as an OIDC user that does not have a corresponding WordPress account:
+  * /wp-admin - make sure that the user gets an "Access Denied" error.
+  * /wp-login.php - make sure user is logged in and gets sent to the site's main page
+  * /login - make sure user is logged in and gets sent to the site's main page
 * Go to main page and make sure OIDC logins function correctly, that the session times out properly, and the user gets redirected back to the main page after reauthenticating.
 * Paste in the URL of a page that requires login make sure that the user gets automatically prompted to log in via OIDC, that the session times out properly, and the user gets redirected back to the protected page after reauthenticating.
 * Go to a page that requires login.
 Once viewing the page as a logged in user, log out and make sure that the user gets redirected back to the site main page.